jindai1783/Outdated_Git_Practice/README.md

-# Outdated Git Practice
+# Practice Git

-Play around with Git.
+This repository is a note of practicing using Git.